 Because you have capacity or the ability to do something doesn’t mean you must do it.
+It is not always reason enough to do something.
 Abilities and or capacity are mere indicators of possibility not explicit demand for action.

 One of the reasons your ability is not a good enough reason to pursue something is because it detracts from your core focus.
 As obvious as this sounds, many leaders have dragged enterprises through pursuits that either barely or completely did not add value to the core mission of their enterprise.